 While every effort is made to provide helpful information, Genentech makes no representations about the eligibility or guarantee of coverage or reimbursement for any particular claim.
 Genentech cannot guarantee success in obtaining third-party insurance reimbursement.
 Third-party coverage and payment for medical products and services is complex and affected by numerous factors.
 It is always a provider's responsibility to determine and submit the appropriate codes, charges, and modifiers for services that are rendered.
 Providers should contact third-party payors for specific information on their coding, coverage, and payment policies.
 All coding and claims used by a provider in seeking reimbursement must be accurate, complete, and adequately documented in the applicable patient record.
 All services must be medically appropriate.

-By using the Valcyte® Co-pay Card program and/or CellCept® Co-pay Card program, the patient acknowledges and confirms that at the time of usage, he/she is currently eligible and meets the criteria set forth in the Terms and Conditions described.
+By using the Valcyte® Co-pay Card program and/or CellCept® Co-pay Card program, the patient acknowledges and confirms that at the time of usage, (s)he is currently eligible and meet the criteria set forth in the terms and conditions described.

 Please see both Co-pay Cards for more terms and conditions.

 Indications and Important Safety Information